open-component-model/ocm/docs/ocm/model.md

-The type uniquely specifies the technical procedure how to use the attributes and the [repository context](#repository-contexts) of the component descriptor containing the [access method specification](../formats/accessmethods/README.md) to retrieve the context of the artefact.
+The type uniquely specifies the technical procedure how to use the attributes and the [repository context](#repository-contexts) of the component descriptor containing the [access method specification](../formats/accessmethods/README.md) to retrieve the content of the artefact.

 There are basically two ways an artefact blob can be stored:
 - `external` access methods allow referring to artefacts in any other